DukeAtreides/seekonkucc_CommunionClass/README.md

 - **Scripture / Read:** MLK Book provided
 - **Context / Purpose:** To introduce children to the history of racism in the U.S., the civil rights movement, and the Christian call to justice and equality.
 - **Opening (Say):**
-  > "In our country, even made laws to hurt African Americans.
+  > "We talked about being the light of the world, and that darkness is a symbol of people being mean to each other.
+Some people are really mean, and some people are ignorant - which means they don’t know any better - and that causes them to treat other people as inferior - that’s a fancy way to say, treating them as less important.
+These people sometimes judge others based on their skin color, and in our country, even made laws to hurt African Americans.
 This is called discrimination and racism.
 When your grandparents were kids, a Christian pastor named Martin Luther King Jr. stood up to those unjust laws.
 He gave a famous speech called the 'I Have a Dream' speech.
 Later, in Memphis, Tennessee, he was killed for this, and we celebrate his life this weekend.
 Even though we don’t have those laws anymore, there is still a lot of racism in our country today.
 As Christians, we need to speak up for the rights of other people, especially those who are different from us."
 - **Key questions / Discussion points:**
   - What does racism mean?
   - How do you feel about people being treated unfairly?